Monfort brothers: Colorado Rockies affiliations

 On September 2, 1992, Jerry McMorris welcomed Charlie Monfort and Oren Benton to join him in buying controlling interest in the Rockies.
 This came after founding owner Mickey Monus was ensnared in a massive accounting scandal surrounding his Phar-Mor discount drugstores.

 Dick Monfort later replaced Benton in the ownership group, and became vice chairman of the Rockies on December 8, 1997.
 On March 31, 2003, Charlie was named CEO of the Colorado Rockies, succeeding president Keli McGregor who had taken the role from McMorris in 2001.

 In 2005, Dick and Charlie Monfort purchased McMorris’ financial interest in the team, becoming the primary owners.
 Charlie remained as managing general partner, chairman and CEO until 2011, when he handed both roles to Dick.

+Under their tenure, the Rockies have made the playoffs only four times while having just five winning seasons from 2005 to 2025.
+Prior to the 2023 season, Dick told a crowd at a local charity breakfast that the club was capable of achieving a .500 winning percentage in 2023.
+The 2023 Colorado Rockies went 59–103 with a winning percentage of .364, giving them the worst record in the National League that season.